oguerrer/oguerrer.github.io/publications/index.md

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.

 # Dissemination Material
+* Agent Computing in Economics: A Rough Path Towards Policy Applications
+ <p><small> Agent computing is a simulation tool that has been successfully adopted in many fields where policy interventions are critical.
+Economics, however, has failed in doing so.
+Today, there are new opportunities for bringing agent computing into economic policy.
+In this post, I discuss why this technology has not been adopted for economic policy and point out new opportunities to do it.</small></p>

+* At Last!
+Agent Computing for Economics Policy
+* Los Modelos Computacionales, las Políticas Públicas y la Movilidad Social (in Spanish)

 # Reseach Programs